 This document serves as an overview of the components comprising the QA system.
 QA activities during normal operations are described in section 2, followed by in-orbit checkout QA in section 3.
 A V&V matrix mapping WSDC requirements into specific QA checks is given in section 4.
-A plan for anomaly alert and resolution is discussed in section 5.
-The document concludes with a breakdown of QA operations staffing in section 6.
+A plan for reporting of QA results is given in section 5, and a plan for anomaly alert and resolution is discussed in section 6.
+The document concludes with a breakdown of QA operations staffing in section 7 and a development plan in section 8.